 - (a) Organisational Delegate(s)

 - (b) Technical Delegate(s)

 - (c) Medical Delegate

-- (d) Doping Control Delegate
+- (d) Anti-Doping Delegate

-- (e) International Technical Officials / International Cross Country, Road Running, Mountain Running and Trail Running Officials
+- (e) International Technical Officials

 - (f) International Race Walking Judges

 - (g) International Road Course Measurer

 - (h) International Starter

 - (i) International Photo Finish Judge

 - (j) Jury of Appeal

-The number of officials appointed in each category, how, when and by whom they shall be appointed, shall be indicated in the current IAAF (or Area Association) Technical Regulations.
+The number of officials appointed in each category, how, when and by whom they shall be appointed, shall be indicated in the applicable IAAF (or Area Association) Technical Regulations.

 For competitions organised under Rules 1.1(a) and (e), the IAAF may appoint an Advertising Commissioner.
-For competitions under Rules 1.1(c), (f) and (j), any such appointments will be made by the relevant Area Association, for competitions under Rule 1.1(b) by the relevant body, and for competitions under Rules 1.1(d), (h) and (i), by the relevant IAAF Member.
+For competitions under Rules 1.1(c), (f) and (j), any such appointments will be made by the relevant Area Association, for competitions under Rule 1.1(b) by the relevant body, and for competitions under Rules 1.1(d), (h) and (i), by the relevant Member.